How to Sell on Multiple Marketplaces

 Defined by Investopedia, marketplaces are the world of trade or economic activity, exchanging goods for money.
 E-commerce marketplaces are more similar to in-person marketplaces than one might think—a mix of multiple vendors and products (or businesses) selling in one place.
 Though online marketplaces mean that you can be in more than one place at one time, consumers tend to come to a specific marketplace to look for particular items.

 Six Reasons You Should Sell on a Marketplace

 They Are Very Popular

-Online marketplaces are wildly popular—Amazon projects to gain a 51% market share by 2021.
-Consumers shop online or in-person; they are equally likely to visit an online marketplace to compare and contrast their options before purchasing.
+Online marketplaces are wildly popular— as evident in Amazon's success in the past few years.
+Consumers can shop online or in-person and they are equally likely to visit an online marketplace to compare and contrast their options before purchasing.

 Instant Level of Trust

 Marketplaces that have a significant market share have a very high level of trust.
 If you list approved products on these marketplaces, you automatically gain trust in the consumer’s eye.
 It is similar to an influencer backing your products—instant influence and authority.

 Marketplaces design their UI to be easy-to-use plug-in-play models.
 Shops utilizing a specific marketplace have to enter information into the site to retain the same look and feel as the rest of the online marketplace.

 Many marketplaces operate internationally, meaning that you have instantly started selling to multiple countries with low overhead once selling a product on a marketplace.